ooni/ooni.org/content/about/supporters/index.md

 #### Benefit

 * Listed on our website as a medium size logo with a link back to your site
+* Mentioned as a supporter in our monthly progress updates
+* Mention of support in promotion on social media

 ### Seahorse